-sion ratio defined by the ADC control register.
+The ADCCLK is derived from the system clock with division ratio defined by the ADC control register.
 An A/D conversion takes 15 ADCCLK cycles to complete with additional four core clocks used for data processing.
 Internally every channel is converted twice and the average of two conversions is written to the data buffer.
 This gives each conversion result in (30 x ADC Clock Period + 800ns).
 ADC sampling rate is approximately 40ksps for the fastest ADC clock (core clock/8).
 In applications where extending the acquisition time is desired, the sample can be acquired over a prolonged period determined by the ADC control register.

-Each ADC channel can have its own configuration, such as differential mode select, data alignment select, acquisition extension enable, ADC reference select and external temperature mode select, etc. The ADC also has 20 (0 to 19) 16-bit data buffers for conversion result storage.
+Each ADC channel can have its own configuration, such as differential mode select, data alignment select, acquisition extension enable, and ADC gain select, etc. The ADC also has 24 (0 to 23) 16-bit data buffers for conversion result storage.
 The ADC data available interrupt flag (ADDAI) can be configured to trigger an interrupt following a predetermined number of samples.
 Once set, ADDAI can be cleared by software or at the start of a conversion process.